Retractors in local positive logic

-In \cite[Proposition 2.1(1)]{hrushovski2022lascar}, Hrushovski proved that every local positively compact theory has retractors.
-Furthermore, in \cite{hrushovski2022lascar}, Hrushovski briefly argues (assuming the local joint property) that local positive compactness, existence of retractors and boundedness of local positively closed models are equivalent properties --- these equivalences are true under weak completeness.
-Here, in this subsection, we provide the full proof of these equivalences and show how they vary under different completeness conditions.
+In \cite[Proposition 2.1(1)]{hrushovski2022lascar}, Hrushovski proved that every \gls{lpco} theory has retractors.
+Furthermore, in \cite{hrushovski2022lascar}, Hrushovski briefly argues (implicitly assuming the \gls{LJCP}) that local positive compactness, existence of retractors and boundedness of \gls{lpc} models are equivalent properties.
+Here, in this subsection, we provide the full proof of these equivalences under weak completeness and show how the strength of the equivalence varies under different completeness conditions.

-We start reproving that local positive compactness implies the existence of retractors.
-Although this was already proved in \cite[Proposition 2.1(1)]{hrushovski2022lascar}, we provide the full proof for the sake of completeness. \begin{theo} Suppose $\theory$ is local positively compact.
-Then, every $|\lang|^+${\hyp}ultrahomogeneous local positively closed model of $\theory$ is a retractor.
-In particular, $\theory$ has retractors. \end{theo} \begin{proof} Let $\retractor$ be an $|\lang|^+${\hyp}ultrahomogeneous local positively closed model of $\theory$.
-By \cref{t:existence ultrahomogeneous}, find a homomorphism $f\map \retractor\to \retractor'$ to a $\kappa${\hyp}ultrahomogeneous local positively closed model $\retractor'$ of $\theory$ with $\kappa\geq |\lang|^+$.
-As $\retractor$ is local positively closed, we know that $f$ is a positive embedding.
-To simplify the notation, we identify $\retractor$ with its image, so $\retractor\preceq^+\retractor'$.
-We claim that $\retractor=\retractor'$ --- in other words, $f$ is an isomorphism.
-As $\kappa$ is arbitrary, this concludes that $\retractor$ is a retractor of $\theory$.